|

 would have on her general health.
 I personally have never put a male and female together

 for longer than a few hours when I wanted them to breed.
+Males very rarely live with other males.
+They tend to get

 territorial and one will try and dominate the other.
 This will usually result in serious